 Counter-security is required to arrest a ship on the basis of a preliminary attachment.
-The amount of counter-security which to be provided by the arresting party in each case is up to the discretion of the individual judge overseeing the matter.
-In Busan, where many applications for arrest are filed, judges typically require 20 percent of the claim amount as counter-security, although this can vary depending on the particular case and judge.
+The amount of counter-security which is to be provided by the arresting party in each case is up to the discretion of the individual judge overseeing the matter.
+In Busan, where many applications for arrests are filed, judges typically require 20 per cent of the claim amount as counter-security, although this can vary depending on the particular case and judge.
 The type of counter-security may also vary.
 While judges will typically accept a surety bond, they have discretion to require some or all of the counter-security in cash.

-No counter-security needs to be posted for arresting a ship by way of a maritime lien; however, the payment of maintenance charges and the costs necessary for auction sales proceedings is required.
+No counter-security needs to be posted for arresting a ship on the basis of a maritime lien.
+However, payment of maintenance charges and the costs necessary for auction sales proceedings is required.